 If you choose on-premises storage, your company servers will be hosted within the infrastructure of your organization.
 Often, physically onsite.
 This means that your business will need an in-house IT team that will control and maintain the servers.

 On-site hosting is often viewed as a safer option for storing and processing data.
-However, the associated costs and the advances of current cloud solutions are steadily shifting preferences towards serverless computing.
+However, the associated costs and the advances of current cloud solutions are steadily shifting preferences toward serverless computing.

 Serverless

 With serverless architecture, the IT team can focus on software development, not server management.
 Hence, your web app can be created at a faster speed as long as you quickly choose a vendor.
-The most popular providers are Microsoft and Amazon, but the choice often depends on your specific needs.
+The most popular providers are Microsoft, Amazon, and Google, but the choice often depends on your specific needs.

 Layers of Web Application Architecture

-Regardless of whether you go with the monolithic or microservices architecture model, it will further break down into the following three layers.
+Regardless of whether you go with the monolithic or microservices architecture model, it will further break down into three layers.
+Naturally, it is often referred to as a 3-tier architecture of a web application.

 Layers of Web Application Architecture